wang5362/monte-carlo-analysis/README.md

 ### Background Information
 Hi, Welcome to my Github page - Monte Carlo Analysis.
-This is a Monte Carlo Analysis from my Benefit Cost Analysis Course Assignment of my Economics course 4831.
+This is a Monte Carlo Analysis from my Benefit Cost Analysis course assignment of ECON 4831.

 ### Language Used
 - R-studio